 Picnics not permitted.

-Groups on reservation.
+Groups welcome on reservation.

 Tips